The Well-Tempered Clavier: No. 24: Prelude and Fugue in B minor, BWV 869

+Prelude and Fugue in B minor, BWV 869.

-Book II
+Book 2

-The two major primary sources for this collection of Preludes and Fugues are the "London Original" (LO) manuscript, dated between 1739 and 1742, with scribes including Bach, his wife Anna Magdalena and his oldest son Wilhelm Friedeman, which is the basis for Version A of WTC II, and for Version B, that is the version published by the 19th-century Bach-Gesellschaft, a 1744 copy primarily written by Johann Christoph Altnickol (Bach's son-in-law), with some corrections by Bach, and later also by Altnickol and others.
+The two major primary sources for this collection of Preludes and Fugues are the "London Original" (LO) manuscript, dated between 1739 and 1742, with scribes including Bach, his wife Anna Magdalena and his oldest son Wilhelm Friedeman, which is the basis for Version A of WTC 2, and for Version B, that is the version published by the 19th-century Bach-Gesellschaft, a 1744 copy primarily written by Johann Christoph Altnickol (Bach's son-in-law), with some corrections by Bach, and later also by Altnickol and others.

 No. 1: Prelude and Fugue in C major, BWV 870

 Prelude and Fugue in C major, BWV 870.

 No. 2: Prelude and Fugue in C minor, BWV 871

 Prelude and Fugue in C minor, BWV 871.